marcoguerri/marcoguerri.github.io/_posts/2016-03-21-pxeboot-failures-chelsio.markdown

 The infrastructure for PXE boot involves several components: a NIC, with its PXE-compliant firmware, a DHCP server, a TFTP server, a PXE implementation that does the heavy lifting, that is, loading and booting the kernel and initrd, and the network in-between the clients/servers.
-My group, Computing Facilities, was involved as it was clear that the issue was confined to specific NIC types.
 At first, I was skeptical that any useful debugging could happen.
 The situation was the following:

 * Limited control over the network infrastructure (different team responsible for that)
 * No control over the firmware of the NIC (proprietary black box)